 Food is central to the way in which we celebrate life, whether it marks a religious feast or a casual gathering with friends and family.
 Often what we share around the table is less important than the spirit in which it’s offered, although bringing a roast to the table is always special.
-Favoured for its sweet juicy meat, lamb lends itself well to a host of different cooking methods and flavour pairings.
+Favoured for its distinctive taste, lamb lends itself well to a host of different cooking methods and flavourings.
 Simplicity is often the secret to the best recipes.
 Cooking doesn’t always need to be complicated.
-This roast leg of lamb with sticky onion marmalade is testament to the art of slow cooking.
+This roast leg of lamb with sweet onion marmalade is testament to the art of slow cooking.

-The combination of savoury and sweet is a familiar concept to most South Africans.
-Fresh and dried fruits have been mainstays to many local favourites for centuries, often appearing in lamb, chicken and beef recipes.
-Rather than the traditional use of fruit, I’ve chosen to caramelize onions with garlic, thyme and a touch of balsamic vinegar for acidic balance.
+The combination of savoury and sweet is a familiar to most South Africans.
+Fresh and dried fruits are mainstays to many local dishes, often popping up in lamb, chicken and beef recipes.
+Rather than the traditional use of fruit, I’ve chosen to caramelise heaps of onions with some garlic and thyme.
+A splash of balsamic vinegar helps gives the jam a tangy stickiness which I love.
 While the lamb and onions contain natural sugars, the addition of molasses-rich demerera sugar amps up the caramelisation.
-To counter the sweetness, I’m pairing it chilli, rosemary and earthy coriander.

-There are essentially two steps to this meltingly tender lamb roast.
+There are essentially two steps to this lamb roast.
 Marinating and slow roasting.
 It’s as simple as that.
-I’m a firm believer in marinating, whether in the form of a dry spice rub or an oil-based marinade.
-The meat benefits from an overnight chilling session as this allows the flavours to penetrate deep within the meat.
+I’m a firm believer in marinating, whether it’s a dry spice rub or an oil-based marinade.
+The meat benefits from an overnight resting, encouraging the flavours to draw deep into the lamb.
 Let’s talk about cooking methods.
-Slow roasting does an incredible job of gently cooking the meat, rendering utterly delicious pan juices with a marmite-like tang.
-Allowing the oven to do all the work is just plain clever cooking.
-Once the prep work is done, it requires very little involvement other than a watchful eye.
-The clinking of cutlery on empty plates will tell of huge appreciation from all who’ve shared in the feast.
+Slow roasting gets the oven to do all the work.
+This is clever cooking.
+Once the prep work is done, it requires very effort, more of a watchful eye, really.
+Several hours later, you’re rewarded with meltingly tender meat and a pan-like jam that’ll impress the socks off your guests.

 Roast leg of lamb with sweet onion marmalade